MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_hideshow_ml.md

 # Hide and show learning pathways multilingual content

-To tailor learning pathways for your environment, you can hide content, including subcategories and playlists.
+To tailor learning pathways for your environment, you can hide subcategories and playlists.
 To hide content, you use the learning pathways Administration page.
 The Administration page is always in the default language of English.
-When you hide and show content with the Administration page, the content settings for hiding and showing content apply to all supported languages.
+When you hide and show content, the settings apply to all supported languages.
 No translation work is required.

-- For more information about hiding and showing content, see [Hide and show Subcategories](customhideshowsub.md) and Hide and [Hide and show Playlists](customhideshowsub.md).
+- For more information about hiding and showing content, see [Hide and show Subcategories](customhideshowsub.md) and [Hide and show Playlists](customhideshowplaylists.md).